coder4731806/PatternAnalysis-2025/recognition/Siamese_Network_s4731806/README.md

 network architectures to improve performance toward my goal of reaching higher accuracy.
 I also want to visualize the feature embeddings to better understand how the network separates benign and malignant lesions.

+I was unable to tweak the parameters to increase accuracy because I ran out of free Google Colab GPU resources.